torkelicious/nexus-no-wait-pp/README.md

 - Automatically close tabs after download starts +
 - Notify user via alerts & audio if there is an error with the download +
 - Auto-skip requirements popup/tab to directly download +
-- UI for configuration +
+- UI for configuration + (⚙️ button in bottom right corner)

 ### *Based off of: https://greasyfork.org/en/scripts/394039-nexus-no-wait*